News & Updates

 The district had signed a $72,000 contract with the Diversity Center of Northeast Ohio (DCNEO) for a K-12 “justice, equity, diversity and inclusion” (JEDI) program for the 2020-2021 school year.
 The contract stated that the district may not share the curriculum, claiming that it is “proprietary.”
 (Source: public document 7/1/2020 contract)

 Evidence presented by our citizens has brought down the administration's claim "We don't teach CRT" so that finally, our students will not be subjected to DCNEO instruction this year!
-The contract is not being renewed (direct email from Superintendent Michael Shoaf).
+The contract is not being renewed.
+(Source: direct email from Superintendent Michael Shoaf)

 Superintendent Michael Shoaf has served on the DCNEO board of directors in an unpaid position.
-(Source: DCNEO website, June 2021) After many months of citizen requests, it is reported that he has finally agreed to end this conflict of interest and step down from serving on the DCNEO board, although his name still appears on their website.
+(Source: DCNEO website, June 2021) After many months of citizen requests, it is reported that he has finally agreed to end this conflict of interest and step down from serving on the DCNEO board.

 Listen: A Diversity Center Employee Tells Rocky River Students We Are Divided Into Dominant and Subordinate Groups